This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - If you discover errors in thin and fine lines, remember the needle of your gun – check whether it is still intact or bent.

-If your pistol does not spray cleanly or you notice that air is escaping from its paint cup, the nozzle may be affected.
+If your gun does not spray cleanly or you notice that air is escaping from its paint cup, the nozzle may be affected.
 See if it is clogged or damaged.

 - Make sure you have a steady hand and a smooth swing when working with the airbrush.
 This is the difficult part of this art form.
 But as I said: Airbrushing is mainly a matter of practice.
 After some time you will get the hang of it.

 If you are more sensitive to noise, look for a compressor with an air tank, because it only has to fill the tank once – very loud! – and then it is quiet.
-So you have more leisure and silence to work.
+So you have more peace and quiet during your work.

-Which airbrush set you want to buy depends on the area of application and your ambitions.
-If you just want to spray a little bit every now and then, a cheaper set with few accessories is sufficient.
-However, if you have the ambition to develop yourself, you can invest in a higher priced airbrush kit with some accessories.
+The airbrush set you want to buy depends on the area of application and your ambitions.
+If you just want to spray a little bit every now and then, a cheaper set with a few accessories is sufficient.
+However, if you have the ambition to develop yourself into this art form, you can invest in a higher-priced airbrush kit with some accessories.

-Clean your airbrush thoroughly after each use and also after each color change, otherwise the next color will mix with the last color used.
+Clean your airbrush thoroughly after each use and also after each paint change, otherwise the next paint will mix with the previous one used.